 After the Draft EIS is prepared, DOT&PF must make it available and solicit comments.
-A Notice of Availability is filed with the U.S. Environmental Protection Agency (EPA) for publication in the Federal Register (40 CFR 1506.9).
 The REM is responsible for transmitting the draft Notice of Availability text to the SEO for review and approval for publishing through FHWA.
-The Notice of Availability specifies the locations where the EIS can be reviewed (required: DOT&PF regional office; optional: local public library, DOT&PF website, community center, and other similar locations).
-The Notice of Availability will also identify the public comment period for the EIS, which will not be fewer than 45 days and not more than 60 days, unless SEO establishes a different deadline, with the agreement of all participating agencies.
+FHWA files the Notice of Availability with the EPA for publication in the Federal Register (40 CFR 1506.10).
+The Notice of Availability specifies the locations where the EIS can be reviewed (required: DOT&PF regional office and project website; optional: local public library, community center, and other similar locations).
+The Notice of Availability will also identify the public comment period for the EIS, which will not be fewer than 45 days and not more than 60 days with the agreement of all participating agencies.
 DOT&PF may also extend the comment deadline for good cause (23 USC 139(g)(2)).
-The notice will state where comments are to be sent (23 CFR 771.123(i)).
+The notice will state where comments are to be sent (23 CFR 771.123(j)).

-If the project has impacts to floodplains, wetlands, Section 4(f) properties, and/or Section 106 properties, consider incorporating language in the Notice of Availability to cover public notification requirements for these topics (see Section 7.2.4, above).
-The Notice of Availability should include standard language from the Civil Rights Office to address Title VI compliance and ADA accessibility (see Section 7.2.4 above).
+If the project has impacts to floodplains, wetlands, Section 4(f) properties, or Section 106 properties, incorporate language in the Notice of Availability to cover public notification requirements for these topics (see Section 7.2.4.).
+The Notice of Availability should include standard language from the CRO to address Title VI compliance and ADA accessibility (see Section 5.2.4.)

-The Notice of Availability for the Draft EIS should also be published locally in locations such as a local or regional newspaper, within a project mailer to appropriate project area zip codes, and/or on the State of Alaska Online Public Notices website.
+The Notice of Availability for the Draft EIS should also be published locally in locations such as a local or regional newspaper, within a project mailer to appropriate project area zip codes, and on the State of Alaska OPN.

-The HPCM Public Involvement and Agency Coordination chapter requires that notices be combined when applicable.
-It is DOT&PF standard practice to publish a combined notification for a Notice of Availability and Notice of Public Hearing, if one is held.
+HPCM Chapter 5 requires that notices be combined when applicable.
+It is DOT&PF standard practice to publish a combined notification for a Notice of Availability and Notice of Public Hearing if one is held.